- Future Students

 By MIKE McINALLYWhen the last line of Oregon State University Theatre’s production of Tom Stoppard’s farce “On the Razzle” is spoken at the end of the May 22 matinee and the lights go down, it will mark the last time that a show will play on Withycombe Hall’s Main Stage.

 Withycombe Hall is scheduled to undergo a $51 million renovation that includes a $20 million state-of-the-art dairy processing facility.
-The project will displace the OSU Theatre Department, and most theater productions will move to a new black box theater being constructed in OSU’s new Arts and Education Complex when the building opens in 2024.
+The project will displace the OSU Theatre Department, and most theater productions will move to the Edward J. Ray Theater being constructed in the Patricia Valian Reser Center for the Creative Arts when the building opens in 2024.
 Elizabeth Helman, the head of the Theatre Department, and her colleagues are planning a 2022-23 season that features site-specific productions at locations on- and off-campus.

 The renovation of Withycombe returns that building to its origins – it’s always been the home of OSU’s animal husbandry and dairy husbandry departments since it opened in 1952.
 OSU Theatre didn’t move to Withycombe until 1991, after the university closed the Mitchell Playhouse after it was condemned.